 Commercial Construction Loans.
-We originate loans primarily to established local developers to finance the construction of commercial and multi-family properties or to acquire land for development of commercial and multi-family properties and to fund infrastructure improvements.
-We also provide construction loans primarily to local developers for the construction of one- to four-family residential developments.
+We originate commercial construction loans primarily to established developers to finance the construction of commercial and multi-family properties or to acquire land for development of commercial and multi-family properties and to fund infrastructure improvements.
+We also provide construction loans to local developers for the construction of one- to four-family residential developments.
 We also originate rehabilitation loans, enabling a borrower to partially or totally refurbish an existing structure, which are structured as construction loans and monitored in the same manner.
-At June 30, 2024, commercial construction loans totaled \$118.4 million, or 8.7% of our total loan portfolio.
+At December 31, 2024, commercial construction loans totaled \$131.0 million, or 9.0% of our total loan portfolio.
 Most of these loans are secured by properties located in our primary market area.
-We also had undrawn amounts on the commercial construction loans totaling \$52.7 million at June 30, 2024.
+We also had undrawn amounts on the commercial construction loans totaling \$80.6 million at December 31, 2024.

 Our commercial construction loans are generally interest-only loans that provide for the payment of interest during the construction phase, which is usually 12 to 24 months.
 The interest rate is generally a variable rate based on an index rate, typically The Wall Street Journal Prime Rate or SOFR, plus a margin.
 At the end of the construction phase, the loan generally converts to a permanent commercial real estate mortgage loan, but in some cases it may be payable in full.
 However, our construction loans for the construction of one- to four-family residential developments do not convert to permanent residential real estate loans.
-Loans can be made with a maximum loan-to-value ratio of 75% of the appraised market value upon completion of the project.
+Commercial construction loans can be made with a maximum loan-to-value ratio of 75% of the appraised market value upon completion of the project.